tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   |        ...        |                    |
 ~~~~~~~~~~

 These two mechanisms can be complementary.
-A server could use credentials for
+A server could use delegated credentials
-clients that support them, while using [KEYLESS] to support legacy clients.
+for clients that support them, while using [KEYLESS] to support legacy clients.
 The private key for a delegated credential can be used in place of a certificate
-private key, so it is important that the Front-End and Back-End are parties that
+private key, so it is important that the Front-End and Back-End are parties
 have a trusted relationship.

 Use of short-lived certificates with automated certificate issuance,